hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Such prudent frugal guests will never pay".
 >
 > Bel.
-We've here digress'd, but this digression's shown
+We've here digressed, but this digression's shown
 >
 > Me some strange practices till now unknown.